-CSU is teaming up with the media giant Univision and over one hundred other higher education institutions, K-12 educators and community organizations to produce "Es el Momento" the largest education fair in the western United States.
-At the fair, parents see hundreds of people wearing college T-shirts.
-Workers and volunteers proudly display logos of Cal State campuses, UCLA, USC, Stanford and others.
+The CSU teams up with the media giant Univision and more than seventy other higher education institutions, K-12 educators and community organizations to produce "Es el Momento," the largest education fair in the western United States.
+At the fair, parents see hundreds of people wearing college branded T-shirts.
+Workers and volunteers proudly display logos of CSU campuses, community colleges, UCLA, USC, Stanford and others.

-At "Es el Momento", parents with limited English do not have to rely on their kids to interpret or translate.
+At "Es el Momento," parents with limited English do not have to rely on their kids to interpret or translate.
 Parents receive information transmitted in their own language.
 There are thousands of one-to-one conversations in Spanish about schools, academic preparation, testing requirements, college life, careers, sports, athletic scholarships, financial aid, and resources to enter and succeed in higher education.
 Direct communication to parents conducted in their most comfortable language empowers them to take action and make decisions to further their children's educational opportunities; it also relieves the child from the responsibility to being the interpreter between his parents and representatives from the educational system.